Cover of The Happiest Baby on the Block: The New Way to Calm Crying and Help Your Newborn Baby Sleep Longer

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Happiest Baby on the Block: The New Way to Calm Crying and Help Your Newborn Baby Sleep Longer:
+The most popular highlights from The Happiest Baby on the Block: The New Way to Calm Crying and Help Your Newborn Baby Sleep Longer, saved by readers on Screvi.

 “Can young babies inadvertently be turned into brats who demand constant holding and attention?
 Thankfully, the answer to that question is … No!
 During the first three months of life (the fourth trimester), it’s impossible to spoil your baby by letting her suck or stay in your arms for hours.
 Does that surprise you?
 It really shouldn’t when you remember that you were lavishing her with these sensations twenty-four hours a day—up until the moment of birth.
 Even if you hold your baby twelve hours a day now, it’s a giant reduction from her point of view.
 What”